lavilladaa/Post-it-App/README.md

 # Post-it notes App

-The post-it notes application was developed to create notes with a title and a body text.
+The post-it notes application was developed to create notes with a title and body text.
-It has a responsive design so it could be used also from a mobile device.
-It was deployed in Heroku and is available in the link: https://postit-notes-project.herokuapp.com/
+The application has a responsive design, so it can be used on mobile devices as well.
+It was deployed in Heroku and is available at the link: https://postit-notes-project.herokuapp.com/

-This application is the  the final project of the bootcamp in Moove it (MooveCamp).
+This application is the final project of the Bootcamp in Moove it (MooveCamp).
-The project applies all the tools seen in the classes like git, Git-Hub, HTML, CSS, JavaScript and React using Redux, LocalStorage and React-Router-dom.
+The project applies all the tools seen in the classes like git, Git-Hub, HTML, CSS, JavaScript and React using Redux, LocalStorage, and React-Router-dom.

 ## Features